DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/calculateSortValue.md

 ---

-... or a function that returns such values:
+... or a function that returns such values.
+In the code below, **calculateSortValue** concatenates the State and City column values to sort the Employee column:

 ---
 ##### jQuery